Blog > Category > Posted: 2018-May-15, Updated: 2023-May-04

 Windows play a vital role in keeping your home comfortable and energy-efficient.
 But, what if we told you that it's not all about technology?
 By exploring the different types of windows available, you can unlock the potential of traditional design elements that improve insulation, energy consumption, and overall comfort.

 Discover the unique benefits of each window type and choose the perfect fit for your home with Bayview Windows' guide on window efficiency by window type.

-When it comes to maximizing the fight against the weather, different window types will show differing energy-efficiency performance scores.
-However, you probably would not notice it on your heating bill, or the level comfort in your home.
+When it comes to maximizing the fight against the weather, different window styles will show differing energy-efficiency performance scores.
+However, you probably would not notice it on your heating bill, or the level of comfort in your home.
 The differences from one window type to another are very small.

-Window manufacturers have become very good at levelling the window type playing field to make all window types equal.
-And although many believe that certain window types offer better energy-efficiency than others, it really depends on the brand you are looking at - keep in mind, picture windows are certain to be the top performer every time, by their nature.
+Window manufacturers have become very good at levelling the window style playing field to make all window types equal.
+And although many believe that certain window types offer better energy efficiency than others, it really depends on the brand you are looking at - keep in mind, by their nature (non-operational) picture windows are certain to be the top performer every time.

-As you can see each company shows a different order for best ER performing window type - picture windows being the exception.
+As you can see each company shows a different order for best ER performing window style - picture windows being the exception.

 For example, to accommodate the loss of efficiency in a slider and hung window, manufacturers offer optional upgrades of the inert gasses between the panes (ie. from Argon to Krypton).

 Infographic - What's to know about window styles

 Casement vs Hung vs Sliding vs Awning Windows

 Pros & Cons - Sliding Windows